55Honey/Acore_ElunaTest/README.md

 If the directory was not changed in the ElunaLua config, add the .lua script to your `../lua_scripts/` directory as a subfolder of the worldserver.

-## Admin Usage:
+## Tester Usage:
+- Apply the sql to add the testing NPC

 - Trigger the events listed below.
 - Receive a message in the worldserver console whenever a hook fires.

+- `.npc add temp 299`
+- Engage in combat.
+Leave combat.
+Kill the wolf.
+These must create 1 print each in the worldserver console: CreatureOnEnterCombat, CreatureOnLeaveCombat, CreatureOnDied

+- `.npc add temp 1199000
+- Right-Clicking Chromie must print GOSSIP_EVENT_ON_HELLO.
+- Selecting the "Test" gossip must print GOSSIP_EVENT_ON_SELECT.

 Commands:

-- `luatest` to list all events which weren't tested in this session.
+- `playertest` to list all playerevents which weren't tested in this session.
 - `resetluatest` to start an new session.

 ![image](https://user-images.githubusercontent.com/71938210/139537206-365dff58-72f4-4a6b-8975-7f02ccf5dbbf.png)
 ![image](https://user-images.githubusercontent.com/71938210/139540053-27c1a37d-f55b-4a69-bad6-8922b16885b0.png)

-## Currently listed events:
+## Currently listed player events:

 - PLAYER_EVENT_ON_CHARACTER_CREATE = 1        --(event, player)
 - PLAYER_EVENT_ON_CHARACTER_DELETE = 2        --(event, guid)